-The Department of Public Safety is responsible for determining when an emergency exists, which segments of the campus to notify, and through which means, as well coordinating with University Marketing and Communications on the content of any messages.
+The Department of Public Safety is responsible for determining when an emergency exists, which segments of the campus to notify, and through which means, as well coordinating with the Division of Strategic Communications on the content of any messages.
 When a significant emergency or dangerous situation involving an immediate threat to the health or safety of students and employees is confirmed to exist, the Department of Public Safety will take into account the safety of the community; determine what information to release; and begin the notification process without delay unless, in the professional judgment of responsible authorities, such notification will compromise efforts to assist a victim, respond to the emergency, or contain or mitigate the emergency.

 The entire campus will be notified when the potential exists for the majority of the community to be affected by an emergency situation, or when a situation threatens the operation of the campus as a whole.
 If the threat is limited to a segment of the population, notification may be limited to that segment, but additional segments of the population will be notified as assessment of the situation reveals a need to do so.
 Once the campus community has been notified, University Marketing and Communications will notify the neighboring community by updating local media outlets.

 The university has two modes of communication: Public Safety Notices are sent when information may benefit the campus community to help raise awareness, mitigate rumors, and convey official information.
 They are sent when no immediate action is necessary.
 Emergency Notifications are sent when there is imminent danger on campus and immediate and specific actions can improve safety.
 When the safety of the campus community is in jeopardy, clear and quick communication is the university’s top priority.
 The goal of the communication is to first preserve human safety.

 Vice President for Student Affairs & Dean of Students